 How to Discuss a Book

-We are so impressed with LitLovers that we've inlcuded several links on this page to help you access the site right from here [we do hope you'll come right back though].
-You can click through any of the linked text on this page, then click your back button to head back to us when you're done or just bookmark the LitLovers pages and check them out later.
+You can always click through any of the linked text on this page, then click your back button to head back to us when you’re done or just bookmark the LitLovers pages and check them out later.

-Anyway, we've 'borrowed' a few things from Molly's site [with permission of course] to give you just a a taste of what's in store when you do visit LitLovers.
+Anyway, we’ve “borrowed” a few things from Molly’s site [with her generous permission of course] to give you just a “taste” of what’s in store when you do visit LitLovers.

-Of course if there's anything you or your group are struggling with, we have a great team here at Ray Evans Author, just shoot us a line and we'll do our best to help.
+Of course if there’s anything you or your group are struggling with, we have a great team here at Ray Evans Author, just shoot us a line and we’ll do our best to help too.

 - Toss one question at a time out to the group.
 Use Litovers Resources for a list of ideas.

 - Select a number of questions, write them on an index card and pass them out.
 Each member (or team of 2 or 3) takes a card and answers the question.